fairtracks/fairtracks.net/content/markdown/standards/standards-01-fairtracks.md

 found helpful for data analysis.
 All of these objects can refer directly to records in other repositories containing richer metadata.
 With this solution, we can enforce the strictness in the core metadata fields required to provide accurate categorical search functionality to end-users.
-At the same time, data producers can add custom fields directly in the FAIRtracks document or in external records, so that the standard still allows for "extensive and generous metadata" as recommended by FAIR principle [F2](https://www.go-fair.org/fair-principles/f2-data-described-rich-metadata/).
+At the same time, data providers can add custom fields directly in the FAIRtracks document or in external records, so that the standard still allows for "extensive and generous metadata" as recommended by FAIR principle [F2](https://www.go-fair.org/fair-principles/f2-data-described-rich-metadata/).